wang-borong/ros2-cross-compiling/README.md

 1. create a sysroot by tools/create-sysroot.sh.
 2. move tools/{cc.sh,generic-linux.cmake} to ros2 workspace.
+3. setup multi-arch to add arm64 architecture to your host and this work is finished by tools/multi-arch/setup.sh. setup.sh not only setup the arm64 architecture to your host but also install libpython3.10-dev:arm64 which is needed by cross compiling.
+After setup the multi-arch, you can add more needed libraries by `sudo apt install [libpackage]:arm64`.
-3. modify SYSROOT environment to yours.
+4. modify SYSROOT environment to yours.
-4. run cc.sh to cross compile your ros2 workspace.
+5. run cc.sh to cross compile your ros2 workspace.
-5. copy install.tar.gz to your target.
+6. copy install.tar.gz to your target.

 NOTE: you can use your target sysroot by sshfs, e.g.,
 ```bash